 1. Identify your stressors

-The first step to eliminating money stress and anxiety is to determine what causes your stress.
-Are you unsure if you should pay off debt or save money?
+The first step to relieve stress about money is to determine what causes your stress.
+Is it a large amount of debt?
 Could it be your excessive spending habits?
 Are you living paycheck to paycheck?
-It could be helpful to create a short list of your biggest money challenges, and update it every three to six months as your circumstances change.
+It could be helpful to create a short list of your biggest money problems and update it every three to six months as your circumstances change.
 The act of writing your stressors down and identifying what contributes to your stressful financial situations allows you to recognize the problems and come up with solutions more easily.

 2. Create a plan